 When they moved into the new TMC they wanted to use more technology to better manage traffic.
 This allows them to be more proactive instead of waiting for someone to call to tell them about a crash or poor road conditions.
 Some of the technology they are using is TMC alerts via probe data, which gives them real time information.
 They can monitor the speed of traffic on the roads.
 They have weather stations and are trying to automate the message boards so that pop up messages alert the traveling public.
 They are integrating the State Police dispatch into their system so if the State Police enter into CAD that there is a traffic incident it would come up on the TMC screens.
 The state is going to be responsible for a lot more signal maintenance so they will want to be able to monitor them to ensure they are working properly.
 In the last year they were able to put up cameras along I-295 which allows for streaming video with pan, tilt and zoom features.
 This provides a real eye for what is happening.
 It is important to note these cameras do not record video but if an incident is reported or speeds are slowing the operators can go to these cameras and see what is going on in real time.
-The software program the TMC uses is called Compass which is map based.
-What started it all was the new message boards, all of which have a camera and a radar detector attached to them.
-They have these situated pretty much after every on ramp on the interstate system as well as some off the interstate system.
-This allows them to get real time information about the current average speed of the traffic.
-If traffic slows down this will send an alert to the operator's screen.
-They can then look at the cameras to see what may be causing the slow down.
-If traffic slows below a certain speed that area will come up in yellow to alert the operator.

-Slide #7
+Slide #6

-&lt;sup>3 Slides # 4 and
+&lt;sup>3 Slides # 3 and 4